yhsiang/yin/README.md

 * first-class functions with positional and keyword arguments
 * a powerful and universal pattern matching facility
-* a convenient way of creating structured data
+* a convenient way of creating structured data without having to declare types